OpenEnergyPlatform/open-MaStR/docs/advanced.md

         File names are defined here.
      * `logging.yml` <br>
         Logging configuration.
 For changing the log level to increase or decrease details of log messages, edit the level of the handlers.
+See below for details on logging.
 * **data**
      * `dataversion-<date>` <br>
         Contains exported data as csv files from method [`to_csv`][open_mastr.Mastr.to_csv]